-17 FEI's Class 5 cost estimate for Alternative 6A does not take into account recent information gained from FEI's consultation and negotiations with the City of Burnaby over the course of 2020.
+18 FEI's Class 5 cost estimate in this section for Alternative 6A does not take into account recent information gained from FEI's consultation and negotiations with the City of Burnaby over the course of 2020.
+Refer to Section 4.4.4.